sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-floorplan/fiori-ios-scpms-floorplan.md

 [ACCORDION-BEGIN [Step 6: ](Implement the loading and displaying of supplier-specific products)]

 This view is similar to the `SupplierTableViewController` but instead of fetching all products, we will fetch supplier-specific products.
-To achieve that, we again can utilize the OData APIs. `SAPOData` provides the possibility to create so-called `DataQuery` objects which can define typical OData arguments for a backend call.
+To achieve that, we again can utilise the OData APIs. `SAPOData` provides the possibility to create so-called `DataQuery` objects which can define typical OData arguments for a backend call.

 First, we need to make the needed import statements for that class: